Examples

 import sys

-from ai.backend.client import Session
+from ai.backend.client.session import Session

 code = 'print("hello world")'

-mode = 'query'
+mode = "query"

 run_id = None